An upper bound on geodesic length in 2D critical first-passage percolation: Introduction

 For more general edge-weight distributions, Section \ref{sec:general_proof} provides a quite different approach.
-Instead of avoiding the defects by patching as before, we allow our three arms to actually use the defects.
-Each defect incurs a small probabilistic penalty thanks to a result of \cite{nolin-08} (this is the reason for the additional factor of $R^\eps$ in \eqref{mxi4}).
-In order for these penalties to not accumulate too much, we must control the number and location of closed edges used by a geodesic (Sections \ref{sec_ceba} and \ref{sec_cebc}), which in turn requires some understanding of the passage time across annuli (Section \ref{sec_ptgaa}).
+Instead of avoiding the defects by patching as before, we allow the two open arms to actually use the defects.
+Each defect incurs a small probabilistic penalty thanks to a result of \cite{nolin08} (this is the reason for the additional factor of $R^\eps$ in \eqref{mxi4}).
+In order for these penalties to not accumulate too much, we must control the number of closed edges used by a geodesic within a given annulus (Proposition~\ref{prop:Dknbd}) and between two consecutive open circuits (Proposition~\ref{prop:Xjbd}).
 These intermediate results are interesting in their own right, as they shed light on the structure of geodesics in critical FPP.
+In the case of \eqref{eq : intro_limit_equal_zero}, the heuristic goes as follows.
+Because $F$ is quite flat to the right of $0$, it is rare to find nonzero edges with passage time close to $0$.
+Therefore, if there were many nonzero edges on the geodesic, then its passage time would be relatively large, but we know a priori that $T(\vc 0,\partial B_R)$ is small (Proposition~\ref{lem:Tkn0assumption}).

+The argument under \eqref{eq : intro_limit_bigger_than_one} is more subtle.
+In general, every closed edge on a geodesic generates a pseudo-4-arm event: 2 mostly open arms from the geodesic itself, and 2 genuinely closed arms from the fact that the geodesic must be breaking through a closed circuit whenever it uses a closed edge (Proposition~\ref{prop:geod_cons}\ref{itm:dualcir}).
+On the other hand, because $F$ is not too flat to the right of $0$, there is a relatively abundant supply of nonzero edges with passage time close to $0$.
+Therefore, the passage time is very small (Proposition~\ref{lem:param}), and the geodesic uses no large edge-weights.
+This in turn means that the 2 mostly open arms mentioned before are in fact $p$-open for a value of $p$ that is close to $p_\cc$, but we know a priori that the resulting 4-arm event is rare (Lemma~\ref{lem : kiss}).
+Once again, the conclusion is that the geodesic does not contain many closed edges.

 The second main challenge is to supply all of these arguments with rigorous topological constructions.
-The paths involved in arm events are arrived at by particular interactions of the geodesic with open and closed circuits.
+The paths involved in arm events are obtained by particular interactions of the geodesic with open and closed circuits.
 Proving these interactions do occur requires a careful treatment of the relevant topological objects.
 So as to not distract from the probabilistic arguments, we state the requisite definitions in Section \ref{sec:prelim} and postpone the finer topological details until Sections \ref{sec:separation}, \ref{sec:outer_circuits}, and \ref{sec:geod_cons_proof}.
+The logical order of the sections is \ref{sec:separation} $\to$ \ref{sec:outer_circuits} $\to$ \ref{sec:geod_cons_proof} $\to$ \ref{sec:prelim} $\to$ \ref{bernoulli_section} $\to$ \ref{sec:general_proof}.